 - Can I still be considered for funding through the open competition if I apply for a priority announcement?

 - I accidentally clicked the Submit button.
-How do I unsubmit my application so I can make changes to it prior to the deadline?
+How do I unsubmit my application so I can make changes to it?

 Award Administration Questions